 New York State Department of Health.
 This framework suggests various scripts to inform patient screening, treatment, prevention, and education as a part of a health care plan.
 The document emphasizes open-ended questions to put the patient at ease.
-It starts with asking the patient, "Do you have sex with men only, women only, or both?" https://bit.ly/3lcjscc time you had sex?
+It starts with asking the patient, "Do you have sex with men only, women only, or both?" https://bit.ly/3lcjscc

 Conversation between patient and provider.
-The patient is a 19-year-old male with a urethral (penis) discharge that started the day before.
+The patient is a 19-yearold male with a urethral (penis) discharge that started the day before.

-Provider: When was the last
+Provider: When was the last time you had sex?